matthewscharles/instrument-maker/README.md

 ## How does it work?

-Within Pure Data (pictured below), create objects with the `im.` prefix to access building blocks: e.h. inputs, outputs, tuning systems, and synthesisers.
-Alternatively, download an example from the repository.
+To program: within Pure Data (pictured below), create objects with the `im.` prefix to access building blocks: e.h. inputs, outputs, tuning systems, and synthesisers.
 Upload to Bela, or Raspberry Pi with an Arduino-type device connected.

-With Bela, choosing a setup should be a case of dragging and dropping into a browser; the Pure Data files can exist as templates or presets, no need to edit or look at the code unless desired.
+Using Bela, choosing a setup should be a case of dragging and dropping into a browser; the Pure Data files can exist as templates or presets, no need to edit or look at the code unless desired.

 ![This is a screenshot of the Instrument Maker objects in Pure Data.
 It shows a white screen, featuring minimal outlined boxes with black connecting lines.
 The boxes are labelled: input, octaves, scale, triads, and there are two instruments: acid and fizzy.
 The lines are drawn from the top, through each of the boxes in various inlets and outlets, into a box labelled output.](documentation/im-chords.png)